clarefmccann/clarefmccann.github.io/content/research/in-progress/index.md

 > *Summary*. examining how pubertal timing and tempo derived from both self-report and hormonal measures of puberty predict structural brain development in a cohort of 174 adolescents.

 > [link to OSF](https://osf.io/3qnt7/)

-### Pubertal Perceptions in Adolescence - Focus Groups</br>
-> *Role*. co-primary investigator</br>

-> *Co-primary investigator*. jennifer a. silvers

-> *Status*. </br>
----> beginning data collection.

-> *Summary*. conducting focus groups to understand further how adolescents feel about puberty and what they want to know. we will also use the data collected to inform more inclusive measures of puberty.

 ### Puberty Appriasal Measure</br>
 > *Role*. first-author / co-creator